GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 10/README.md

 ### Fore 2: Managing a World of Sprites

 0. Chapter 11 on 2003 CD.
-A visually different example, Planets 2, on 2004 CD as chapter 10.
+A different example, Planets 2, on 2004 CD as chapter 10.
-1. modernized code...

-Is this the final version?
-Probably, but maybe not.
-Depends on later game code that is updated from the original.

-Possible updated version(s), use GDI+ and/or DirectX.
-DX input control is different than the Win32 methods.
+If I decide later to use Planets instead of Fore I will update this chapter to Planets 2.

 ### Notes